Trixie Belden and the Killifish Point Mystery

 "Jim wouldn’t make fun of you, Trixie," Honey chided gently.
 "He may offer a million plausible explanations, as you say, but he respects you too much to ever make fun of you."

-Trixie said nothing, but Honey thought she looked very pleased.
+Trixie said nothing, but Honey thought her friend looked very pleased.

 The two girls grabbed their bikes and were soon on their way to Killifish Point.
-Trixie was sure that the man who had sped off earlier wanted to be alone on the bluffs, and she was also sure that he would return that evening to do whatever it was that he wanted to do before.
-Sure enough, when Trixie and Honey arrived at Killifish Point, the battered, dirty car she had seen earlier was parked there.
+Trixie was sure that the man who had sped off earlier wanted to be alone on the bluffs, and she was also sure that he would return that evening to do whatever it was that he had wanted to do before.
+Sure enough, when Trixie and Honey arrived at Killifish Point, the battered, dirty car the teenage sleuth had seen earlier was parked there.

-"That’s the car I saw earlier!" she exclaimed even as she was noting the license plate number.
+"That’s the car I saw earlier!" she exclaimed even as she memorized the license plate number.

 "Wow.
-You were right, Trix," Honey stated.
-"But maybe he just wants to be alone with his thoughts on the river or something.
+You were right, Trix!"
+Honey exclaimed.
+Then she reasoned, "But maybe he just wants to be alone with his thoughts on the river or something.
 It doesn’t necessarily mean he’s up to no good."

 "Trix," Honey whispered, "if he is up to something, what’s he going to do when he sees us?"